Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables: Results

 We benchmark the system on real-time performance on low-power audio DSP, which is designed for wearable devices.
 Specifically, we use i.MX RT600 (NXP Semiconductors) processor, which contains a 300 MHz M33 (ARM) microprocessor and 600 MHz HiFi4 Audio DSP (Cadence) in one chip.
 To minimize the processing time, we created a custom C inference library utilizing the HiFi NatureDSP library~\cite{nature_dsp}.

 We benchmarked with a 1 ms algorithmic latency model since that is the lowest latency model we could run in real-time due to computing and hardware limitations.
-We achieved an end-to-end latency of 7.1 ms. Millions of instructions per second (MIPS) was measured at 316.
-Processing took 0.76 ms during each hop, with inference taking 0.61 ms and front-end and synthesis 0.15 ms. Hardware latency was 1.1 ms. The minimum phase calculation added 0.043 ms to each inference and increased MIPS by 72.
-However, the group delay decreased from a constant 4 ms to the mean of 0.25 ms, as measured from group delay at each inference of noisy speech samples.
+We achieved an end-to-end latency of 7.1 ms. Millions of instructions per second (MIPS) was measured at 304.
+Processing took 0.72 ms during each hop, with inference taking 0.54 ms and front-end and synthesis 0.18 ms. Hardware latency was 1.1 ms. The minimum phase calculation added 0.043 ms to each inference and increased MIPS by 72 to 376.
+However, the group delay decreased from a constant 4 ms to the mean of 0.25 ms, as measured from the mean group delay at each inference of noisy speech samples.
 Therefore, end-to-end latency decreased to 3.35 ms.

 With the same inference models and front end, the main compute difference between the Deep FIR and LSTW is in synthesis.
-Roughly the same algorithmic latency can be achieved with half of hops for Deep FIR.
+Roughly the same algorithmic latency can be achieved with half of the hops for Deep FIR, as it does not use overlap-add.
 The Deep FIR approach requires computing a dot product between filter coefficients and raw audio for each output sample.
 It is efficient for a small number of samples but scales linearly with more samples.
 With the LSTW approach, compute time is constant, with dependence on the size of the analysis window.